planetary-server-manager/planet-satisfactory/README.md

-# satisfactory-dedicated-server
+# Satisfactory Dedicated Server
-Docker container for a factorio dedicated server.
+Docker container for a Satisfactory dedicated server.

+> **Warning**: This container is still under active development.
+It technically works, but saves haven't been implemented.
+This means it will wipe your save each time you start the container.